Li Zhanshu: Regional leadership

+Hebei

+After graduating, he was promoted to Party Secretary of Wuji County (at around the same time, the party chief of neighbouring Zhengding County was Xi Jinping, current General Secretary of the Chinese Communist Party).
+In 1985, he became the deputy party secretary and Commissioner of Shijiazhuang prefecture (not equivalent to mayor), later becoming the secretary of the Hebei Provincial Committee of the Communist Youth League of China.
+In 1988, he attended a six-month program on CCP theoretical work at the Central Party School.
+He served as the deputy party secretary and head of Chengde Prefecture from 1990 to 1993, and as the secretary-general of the Hebei Provincial Party Committee from 1993 and 1997.
+He also enrolled at a economics in a correspondence program at the Central Party School from 1992 to 1994.
+Between 1997 and 1998, he served as the deputy director of the Rural Work Office of the Provincial Party Committee.

+Shaanxi

-In 1998, Li was transferred to Shaanxi province to serve on its party leadership council and become the head of its provincial Organization Department.
+In 1998, Li was transferred to Shaanxi province to serve on its party standing committee and become the head of its provincial Organization Department.
 Beginning in January 2002, Li became the Party Secretary of Xi'an.
 In May, he concurrently took on the role of deputy party chief of Shaanxi province.
 During his term in Xi'an, Li was known to have set the goal for Xi'an to become the "best city in the western interior".